stefanpejcic/dev.openpanel.com/docs/services.md

 OpenPanel also downloads [GeoIPLite2 City and Country](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data) databases in order to display location info for each IP address in reports.
 To customize these reports edit the [/etc/openpanel/goaccess/goaccess.conf](https://github.com/stefanpejcic/openpanel-configuration/blob/main/goaccess/goaccess.conf) file.

-## Certbot

-OpenPanel employs [Certbot](https://certbot.eff.org/), a free, open-source software tool, for generating, renewing, and configuring Let's Encrypt SSL certificates for all domains added by users.
-This integration facilitates the secure encryption of web traffic by providing and managing SSL/TLS certificates for websites hosted on the panel, ensuring that all communications between the server and its visitors are securely encrypted.

 ## CSF

 During installation you can set [UFW](https://wiki.ubuntu.com/UncomplicatedFirewall) or CSF to be used.

 ## OpenPanel

 [openpanel/openpanel](https://hub.docker.com/r/openpanel/openpanel) docker image is used to provide access to the OpenPanel interface that allows users to manage their accounts.

 OpenPanel is a [Flask](https://flask.palletsprojects.com/en/3.0.x/)-based application that uses [MySQL](#MySQL) to store user data and operates on the [Gunicorn](https://gunicorn.org/) web server.
-This configuration ensures that OpenPanel remains functional even if the Nginx service is down, thereby providing complete isolation between user websites and the admin panel.
+This configuration ensures that OpenPanel remains functional even if the web server is down, thereby providing complete isolation between user websites and the admin panel.

 OpenPanel operates in production mode by default, logging only [errors and access logs](/logs.html).
 For developers needing more detailed logs for troubleshooting or development purposes, it is possible to switch to a more verbose logging mode by enabling dev_mode.